 A termite inspection is the first step to discovering and exterminating.

-these wood-destroying pests, and in ultimately keeping them away from your home or business.
-Termite control efforts would be unsuccessful without proper identification of termites, the location of their trails, source, which are primarily the information provided by termite inspection.
+these wood-destroying pests, and ultimately keeping them away from your home or business.
+Termite control efforts would be unsuccessful without proper identification of termites, the location of their trails, and the source, which are primarily the information provided by termite inspection.
 The basic process of inspecting a home or business for termites is quite simple and you can easily do it even without professional help.
 However, once you find evidence of termite infestation, it is best to ask for professional help from a termite control company.
 This is because termites, unlike most pests, demand expert handling.
 Termites, when disturbed, can and most likely will spread to other places and cause more damage.
 Likewise, termiticides used in the treatment of termites is more potent than those used for other pests and are usually sold to licensed exterminators.